Jessica Brown Receives Texas A&M Alumni Award

 Despite her many accomplishments, Jessica called the honors surprising: “You think of all the choices you made over the course of your career, and it’s interesting to now look back at how they shaped where you are now … I never would have thought.”

 Jessica joined Freese and Nichols in 1998 and is now a vice president, board member and Water/Wastewater Planning Practice Leader.
 She’s also a nationally recognized expert on asset management, master planning and modeling.
 She helped found the firm’s water/wastewater master planning services group, which now has a 70-member staff across 12 offices in five states.
-She also played an essential role on the management teams that helped the firm earn Malcolm Baldridge National Quality Awards in 2010 and 2024.
+She also played an essential role on the management teams that helped the firm earn Malcolm Baldrige National Quality Awards in 2010 and 2024.

 Jessica’s extensive service as a community leader and volunteer includes two three-year terms on the Aledo ISD school board and eight years on the A&M Civil and Environmental Engineering Advisory Council, where she is now an emeritus member.